ziadshalaby00/ZS-New-Tab/README.md

 - **Pagination** — grid pages with dot navigation, arrow buttons, and mouse-wheel scrolling
 - **Settings panel** — customize your display name, grid rows/columns, and background image
 - **Custom background** — upload any image as your background, stored locally via IndexedDB (not localStorage, so large images don't hit storage limits)
+- **Smart image compression** — background and icon uploads are automatically downscaled (via canvas, before saving) to keep storage lean and loading fast, without a visible quality hit
+- **Seamless first load** — the background image and bookmark grid are synchronized to fade in together as one unified reveal, instead of popping in separately
 - **Backup & restore** — export your full setup (sites, settings, background image) to a `.json` file, and import it back anytime
 - **Keyboard shortcuts** — `/` to focus search, `Esc` to close any open panel or modal
 - **Dark UI** — clean dark theme with smooth transitions, built with plain CSS (no frameworks)